SaurabhMaydeo/VulnerableWebsites/README.md

   - Unsanitized user input
   - Direct DOM manipulation

+### 2. StudentGradePortal
+An academic portal where students can check their grades, change profile details, and send messages to professors.

+- **Vulnerabilities:**
+  - Cross-Site Request Forgery (CSRF) in profile update functions
+  - No anti-CSRF tokens in forms
+  - No referrer or origin checking

 ## Disclaimer

 These applications are for educational purposes only.
 They demonstrate common web security vulnerabilities and should only be used in controlled, educational environments.